NIEM/NIEM.github.io/niem-releases/index.md

   and may be
   [downloaded as a zip file](https://github.com/NIEM/NIEM-Releases/archive/niem-4.0.zip).

-In addition to the schema release, 4.0 incorporates technical updates:
+In addition to the schema release, NIEM 4.0 incorporates technical updates.
+A [summary of technical updates](v4.0-technical-changes) is provided on its own page.

 - An updated version of the
   [NIEM Naming and Design Rules](https://github.com/NIEM/NIEM-NDR), which